Hanna Shoal: Geography

 This shallow underwater shoal diverts warm water masses flowing northward from the Bering Sea and holds colder water long into the summer season, which in turn allows sea ice to persist longer in this area.
 While the shoal is no longer covered by continuous pack ice all year as it historically was, it still has the most reliable ice present on the entire Chukchi shelf.

 Fauna

 Due to the region’s high primary productivity, rich seafloor, and late summer sea ice, Hanna Shoal is a significant hot spot for wildlife.
-Pack ice and ice floes are highly important haulout and resting areas for species like the Pacific walrus, polar bear, bearded seal, and ringed seal.
+Pack ice and ice floes are highly important haulout and resting areas for species like the pacific walrus, polar bear, bearded seal, and ringed seal.

 Hanna Shoal is also an important foraging area for many bird species.
 Species that have been identified in this region are black-legged kittiwake, black guillemot, crested auklet, glaucous gull, ivory gull, northern fulmar, pomarine jaeger, and Ross’s gull.

 A major migration corridor for several species crosses the Hanna Shoal region.
 Bowhead whales traveling past Barrow Canyon cross the region in autumn to access habitats in Russian waters, as do beluga whales.
-Marine birds also migrate through this corridor, including Steller’s eiders, king eiders, ivory gulls, and Ross’s gulls.
+Marine birds also migrate through this corridor, including Steller’s eider, king eiders, ivory gulls, and Ross’s gulls.